Music of the Civilization series: Civilization

 Besides the main theme, sometimes known as "Civilization Opening Theme", other tunes used in the game were Ode to Joy from Beethoven's Ninth Symphony in the "leader's day" celebration in cities, as well as the Funeral March from Beethoven's Third Symphony.

+Civilization Jukebox

+Microprose created a DOS application called 'Civilization Jukebox' as a way to listen to Civilization MIDI files directly outside of game play.
+It is compatible with Adlib, Tandy or Roland MT32 sound cards, along with PC Speaker.
+It includes a menu system to select tracks.

 Civilization II

 Civilization II's music is in the Red Book CD-audio format, the same as that found on normal music CDs.
 The songs are quite varied; some are from the 19th century classical era, such as the Blue Danube Waltz, while others have a tribal, tropical sound to them.
 The music can be played back through any CD-ROM drive.
 Over 200 MB of space on the Civilization II CD is taken up by the music, 280 MB is occupied by the videos (many of them are historical footages), whereas the actual program data takes up less than 30 MB.

 The five different releases of Civilization II have added and subtracted tracks from the mix, with Fantastic Worlds containing the largest number of tracks of all releases.